mmartijnNL/LLMitlessCLI/README.md

 - search the web and feed results directly into terminal actions

 ## requirements
 - Linux (probably)
 - Ollama running locally

 ## warning
 LLMitlessCLI executes LLM-generated commands directly on your system without confirmation, including destructive ones.

-It is partly a joke.
+LLMitlessCLI is vibecoded by someone with no Python experience.
+It’s only partly a joke, but fully real enough to break things.